OUR RECOVERY PHILOSOPHY

 Together We Can recognizes that addiction is a chronic, progressive disease and that abstinence is only the beginning of the recovery process.
 Men participating in our program must develop an awareness of how their thoughts and beliefs block them from wellness and inner peace.
 It is imperative that each man take personal responsibility for making positive and healthy new choices for themselves.

 A key aspect of recovery is learning how to heal interpersonal relationships.
-The shift from feeling alone and isolated to one of inclusion is essential.
+The shift from feeling alone and isolated, to being connected and feeling "a part of" is a key part of our program.
 We provide a safe and loving therapeutic community environment for men to begin their pursuit of a new way of life.
 Our addiction treatment programs, supported recovery houses, continuing care and alumni initiatives provide clients with an integrated approach to recovery.
-We believe that long term recovery is most successful when people are provided health and wellness supports for their physical, mental, emotional and spiritual healing.
+We believe that long term recovery is most successful when people are provided with health and wellness supports for their physical, mental, emotional and spiritual healing.

 WHAT WE TREAT